-Encrypt data stored in Amazon EBS volumes for Amazon ECS - Amazon Elastic Container Service
+Encrypt data stored in Amazon EBS volumes attached to Amazon ECS tasks - Amazon Elastic Container Service

-Encrypt data stored in Amazon EBS volumes for Amazon ECS
+Encrypt data stored in Amazon EBS volumes attached to Amazon ECS tasks

 You can use AWS Key Management Service (AWS KMS) to make and manage cryptographic keys that protect your data.
 Amazon EBS volumes are encrypted at rest by using AWS KMS keys.
 The following types of data are encrypted: